 The second common type is live audio streaming, for example, internet radio.
 Businesses may use live audio streaming for a single event or broadcast, after which they can make the recording available on-demand.
-Alternately, you might choose to do 24/7 audio broadcasting.
+Alternatively, you might choose to do 24/7 audio broadcasting.
 This is the case for online radio.

 In different ways, both approaches are valuable.
 And many broadcasters might choose to use both approaches in concert, depending on the context.